pieterbb/Trello-Remake/readme.md

 # Trello Interface Rebuild in HTML

-Practice project to rebuild the Trello interface in HTML and CSS from scratch.
+Practive project to learn HTML and CSS.

 To-do:

 - Fix star logo height
 - Fix spacing board-header
 - fix margin between board-header board-lists
+- Make the horizontal scroll on the parent class, so it is on the bottom of the page \*/

+Add:

+- Media Queries and breakpoints
+- Transparent Scrollbar
+- Interactions with Javascript

 Functionality: